Cirkit Designer Logo

 Troubleshooting and FAQs

-• Solution: Ensure the screws are tightened properly and the wire gauge is within the supported range.
+• Solution: Ensure the screws are tightened adequately and the wires are stripped to the correct length.

-• Solution: Ensure the load does not exceed the terminal's rated specifications (10A, 250V).
+• Solution: Ensure the connected load does not exceed the current rating.

 FAQs

-Q1: Can I use this terminal for high-frequency signals?
+Q3: Can I use this terminal block for high-frequency signals?